What Is Artificial Intelligence in Software Testing?

 Test impact analysis (TIA) assesses the impact of changes made to production code.
 It helps to reveal test cases affected by code changes.
 The primary benefit of TIA is that it removes the need to run tests on your entire code base after modifications have been made.
 This saves time and costs while keeping your development process running efficiently.

 You can benefit from TIA technology during the execution of manual tests or you can leverage the integration of TIA-based tools with CI/CD pipelines.
 This can optimize the run of your automated tests and provide faster feedback to developers about the impact of changes on the quality of their project.
-Depending on the nature of products and the type of tests to be executed, you can leverage Parasoft’s AI-enhanced technology to optimize execution of Java unit tests, Selenium web-UI tests, and API tests.
+Depending on the nature of products and the type of tests to be executed, you can leverage Parasoft’s AI-enhanced technology to optimize the execution of .NET and C# static analysis tests, Java unit tests, Selenium web UI tests, and API tests.

 The explosive growth witnessed in the software market suggests that more software will continue to be released to solve problems in our daily business.
 However, for software to function efficiently and reach the market as quickly as possible, there is a need for automation and artificial intelligence in software testing.
 This is where Parasoft comes in.